gregknudsen/gregknudsen.github.io/projects/index.md

 ![](http://gregknudsen.github.io/images/brunzies-logo.jpg){:class="brunzies-logo"}

 >### [Brunzies](http://www.brunzies.com){:target="_blank"}{:class="custom-link"}
 >This is a [mobile first](http://www.ibm.com/mobilefirst/){:target="_blank"} designed website for a bar located in Indiana, PA.
-I used HTML, CSS, jQuery and
+I used Gatsby, HTML, CSS, jQuery and Bootstrap for layout.
-Bootstrap for layout.
-I also used git for version control.
-There are many todo's I have for this site like adding more photos for the gallery as well as implementing Ajax.

->I have recently 'Angularized' this site on a branch in an attempt to make the codebase more DRY.
+>The site has been recently updated to use GatsbyJS - a static site generator that runs on React and uses GraphQL.
 You can find it in the Github [repo](https://github.com/gregkndusen/brunzies_bootstrap){:target="_blank"}.
-The site still 'works', but I still have some work to do mainly on how the site functions on a mobile device before I can launch it as an Angular site.
+Implementing Gatsby not only makes the site run __a lot__ faster, it was also great to be creating a web page using React again.
+I'm also very much interested in learning a lot more about GraphQL in the hopes that I can start to incrementally start to use in my current position at Duquesne Light.

 ---